drdaemos/xc5-docs/en/customization_examples/index.md

 _In this section:_

-*   {% link "Inserting an X-Cart 'Add to cart' button in a new page" ByMnQ4zBD %}
+*   {% link "Inserting an X-Cart 'Add to cart' button in a new page" ref_ziRvbP2q %}
-*   {% link "Resetting the search parameter from "any word" to "all words"" BJm3mEMBv %}
+*   {% link "Resetting the search parameter from "any word" to "all words"" ref_TiEDtsdT %}